 IntroductionIt has been said that hair is a barometer of one’s health.
 Healthy hair is intimately connected to the overall health of the entire body.
 Any change in hair should be taken seriously as it could be the first warning sign of a more serious physical condition.
 Any person experiencing excessive, unexplained hair loss or a dramatic change in hair texture should consult their health practitioner.
-There are many possible causes for hair loss and it’s often difficult to pinpoint the problem.
-The three main types of hair loss are:
+There are many possible causes of hair loss, and it’s often difficult to pinpoint the problem.
+Although there are other types of alopecia, the three main types of hair loss are:

 If you want to talk more about this or other hair care articles on HairBoutique.com or anywhere else, please post a message on HairBoutique.com's Hair Talk Forums.